kevinpeterson/SEng-5831-Lab1/README.md

      356:	e2 e0       	ldi	r30, 0x02	; 2
      358:	0c 94 76 11 	jmp	0x22ec	; 0x22ec <__epilogue_restores__+0x20>
 ```
 I tried to identify the part of the machine instructions actually looped, as that would give the most accurate results.
-Between instructions 314 and 352 seems to be the actual for loop instructions.
+Between the ```-------------``` marks seems to be the actual for loop instructions.

 I next counted the instructions within this loop, and consulted the datasheet to find the number of machine instructions needed to execute these commands.
 I multipled them and added the result: